NadalVRoMa/SubFixer/README.md

 # SubFixer

-With this simple python app yopu can set forward or set back your subtitles files to match the video!
+With this simple python app you can set forward or set back your subtitles files to match the video!

+Third pary libraries aren't needed.